-- Timer based operations for air conditioner units across the plant. - In paper machine, plant energy saving efficient motor installed with VFD at required places to optimize power consumption. - ldle running of pulper controlled by installation of hours meter. - Installed energy efficient/vacuum pump which leads to reduction in power consumption. - Machine chest pump and agitator interlocking to avoid idle running of agitator and reduction in power consumption. - High efficiency low power imported METSO brand new refiner installed, which is controlled by DCS. - Installed ACVFD in fan pumps and machine chest pumps. - Installed energy management system at PCC panels. - c) Other key initiatives for energy conservation:
+- Timer based operations for air conditioner units across the plant. - In paper machine, plant energy saving efficient motor installed with VFD at required places to optimize power consumption. - Idle running of pulper controlled by installation of hours meter. - Installed energy efficient vacuum pump which leads to reduction in power consumption. - Machine chest pump and agitator interlocking to avoid idle running of agitator and reduction in power consumption. - High efficiency low power imported METSO brand new refiner installed, which is controlled by DCS. - Installed AC VFD in fan pumps and machine chest pumps. - Installed energy management system at PCC panels. - Voltage has been reduced to 1% through power distribution transformer, so power consumed by that motor can be saved. - c) Other key initiatives for energy conservation: